Emilien-Foissotte/emilien-foissotte.github.io/content/posts/2024/05/streamlit-gas-stations/index.md

 How to bind this with our streamlit app ?

-Nothing more complicated than instanciating a session !
+Nothing more complicated than instanciating a `Session` type object !

-Let's deep dive a litlle bit into the code :
+Let's deep dive a little bit into the code, under `session.py` module of the app :

 ```python
 import logging